Cost of Living

 Is Croatia affordable for expats?

-Croatia has many options of living costs, with affordable options in smaller cities like Osijek.
+Croatia has a wide range of living costs, with affordable options in smaller cities like Osijek.

 What are recent changes in Croatia's cost of living policies?